nowucca/greater-goods-server/README.md

 # Greater Goods Grocers

-This repository is a sample mini-ecommerce website using guest-checkout to form the basis for a 10-12 week course on how to build such sites from scratch.
+This repository is a sample mini-ecommerce api server backing a grocery store called "Greater Goods Grocers".

-The technologies chosen will change over time, and each branch is designed to represent a chunk of work to be completed in about a week.
+The technology stack is currently the Tomcat Servlet Container, using the Jersey 2.2.x implemention of the JAX-RS specification (REST).

+This repository is being used as a model for teaching API server development.